Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Driven System in the Rotating Frame

 In this section, we explicitly present the Hamiltonian of the driven system in the rotating frame, $\hat{H}_R(t)$, which is used for the time-domain noise simulation of the system in Appendix~\ref{sec:a_dephasing}.
-The basic form of $\hat{H}_R(t)$ in the rotating frame is:
+We apply the basis transform $\hat{U}_\mathrm{RW}(t)$: